Where Did Those Pink and Blue Striped Hospital Baby Blankets Come From?

 Chances are, both baby blankets will be white, with those familiar blue and pink stripes.

 This isn’t just something that is common in photos from this new age of technology though – you’ll find the same thing on newborn babies from 50 years ago!
 Is this some grand conspiracy?

 Not quite.
 These baby blankets have been a popular choice among hospitals for several reasons:

-- The combination of the pink and blue stripes make this linen gender-neutral so they don’t need to be swapped based on baby’s gender.
+- The combination of the pink and blue stripes makes this linen gender-neutral so there’s no need for swapping.